mmistakes/so-simple-theme/README.md

 ### _config.yml

 Most of the variables found here are used in the .html files found in `_includes` if you need to add or remove anything.
-A good place to start would be to change the title, tagline, description, and url of your site.
+A good place to start would be to change the title, tagline, description, logo (or avatar photo), and url of your site.
 When working locally comment out `url` or else you will get a bunch of broken links because they are absolute and prefixed with `{{ site.url }}` in the various `_includes` and `_layouts`.
 Just remember to uncomment `url` when building for deployment or pushing to **gh-pages**...

 #### Disqus Comments